Jus-Be/orin-ayo/QUICK-START.md

 - External Hardware

 ### Midi Style Files
-The accompaniment music will be generated from MIDI style files used by Yamaha, Ketron and Casio
+The accompaniment music will be generated from MIDI style files used by Yamaha, Ketron and Casio.
+See features #4 and #5 below on how to select and load a style file.

 ### Web Audio Loops
 The accompaniment music will be generated from WebAudio loops that have been played and recorded from a range of arranger keyboards that includes Ketron, Yamaha and Roland.
+See features #15, #16 and #17 below on how to select and load audio loops for drums, bass and chordal instruments.

 ### External Hardware
 The accompaniment music will be generated from MIDI messages passed live to an arranger keyboard or arranger module or a looper that can be controlled externally with MIDI.
+The following hardware devices are supported:

+- Ketron Event 76/61 keyboards, Event EVM, Event-X module, SD9 Series keyboard and SD90 module
+- Yamaha PSR SX-600
+- Yamaha MODX and Montage
+- Yamaha QY100
+- Korg Micro Arranger
+- Giglad (Application)
+- Boss RC 600 Loop Station
+- Aeros Loop Studio